shirads/Coursera-GettingAndCleaningData/README.md

 ### How to use 'run_analysis.R'

-1. Download and extract the data set (The default extracted parent folder is called `getdata_projectfiles_UCI HAR Dataset`)
+1. Download and extract the data set (The parent folder is called `getdata_projectfiles_UCI HAR Dataset` by default)
-2. Fork this repository then clone it locally
+2. Fork this repository then clone it locally, or simply copy/paste the R code content into a file and name it `run_analysis.R`
 3. Place the `run_analysis.R` script in the `getdata_projectfiles_UCI HAR Dataset\`
 4. Open RStudio
 5. Ensure you have downloaded the dependencies (Check section `Dependent libraries`)
 6. Set your working directory where the R script is
-7. Execute `source("run_analyis.R")` or open the script in RStudio and click `Ctrl+Shift+S` (On Windows), or click `Source` on the top rigt of your R script window
+7. Execute `source("run_analyis.R")` or open the script in RStudio and click `Ctrl+Shift+S` (On Windows), or click `Source` on the top right of your R script window
-8. Finally, the scrip will execute and generate `Step5_tidy_data_set.txt`
+8. Finally, the script will execute and generate `Step5_tidy_data_set.txt`